Breaking the cycle.

 While multiple factors contribute to burnout, administrative burden stands out as the primary, modifiable driver.
 The numbers tell a stark story:

-Research shows that on average, 24% of physician working hours are spent on administrative duties—nearly a quarter of their professional time spent not treating patients.2 For many physicians, this extends well beyond office hours.
+Research shows that on average, 24% of physician working hours are spent on administrative duties — nearly a quarter of their professional time spent not treating patients.2 For many physicians, this extends well beyond office hours.
 In some specialties, physicians spend an hour or two every night on "pajama time," doing work on the electronic health record after hours.3

 The consequences extend far beyond physician well-being.
 According to recent surveys, two-thirds of physicians reported that administrative duties negatively affect their ability to deliver high-quality care.4 This creates a vicious cycle where bureaucratic tasks not only drain physicians but also compromise the very patient care that drew them to medicine in the first place.

-Career Satisfaction and Retention
+Career satisfaction and retention

 The correlation between administrative burden and career outcomes is striking.
 Physicians who reported higher percentages of time spent on administrative duties had:5